Fukaya Categories as Categorical Morse Homology: Fukaya category

 \subsection{Background structures}

-Let $(M, \theta)$ be a Weinstein manifold.
-We briefly review the standard additional data needed to consider Lagrangian branes and the Fukaya category.
+Let $(M, \theta)$ be a~Weinstein manifold.
+We brief\/ly review the standard additional data needed to consider Lagrangian branes and the Fukaya category.

-We will work with compatible almost complex structures $J\in\on{End}(TM)$ that are invariant under dilations near infinity.
-The corresponding Riemannian metrics present $M$ near infinity as a metric cone over the projectivization $M^\oo$.
+We will work with compatible almost complex structures $J\in\operatorname{End}(TM)$ that are invariant under dilations near inf\/inity.
+The corresponding Riemannian metrics present $M$ near inf\/inity as a~metric cone over the projectivization $M^\infty$.
 The space of all such compatible almost complex structures is nonempty and convex.